 The Short Answer: Is ChatGPT Private?

-ChatGPT is not private in the way in-house counsel or a lawyer use the word.
+ChatGPT is not private or confidential in the way in-house counsel or a lawyer use the word.
 On Free, Go, Plus, and Pro, OpenAI uses your conversations to improve the model unless you toggle the setting off.
 On Business and Enterprise, OpenAI excludes your workspace data from training by default.
 Across every tier, OpenAI retains conversations on its servers for at least 30 days under its abuse-monitoring policy, including chats you have deleted and chats you ran in Temporary Chat mode.

 Privacy in the consumer-software sense and confidentiality in the legal sense are different bars.
 Toggle training off and ChatGPT stops feeding your prompts into the next model.
 The contractual confidentiality and counsel-directed framework a privileged legal workflow requires still live one tier up, in Business or Enterprise, and even there the privilege analysis is not settled.